Resources · Meeting Types

 Members with time

 Long-timers find discussion meetings keep the program fresh.
-Familiar topics surface new angles.
+Familiar topics often land differently as members accumulate time and experience.

 People between meetings